Largie Ramazani: Early career

-Born in Sint-Agatha-Berchem, Brussels, Ramazani moved to London at the age of 12, and joined Charlton Athletic's youth setup after failed trials at Fulham and Chelsea.
+Born in Berchem-Sainte-Agathe, Brussels, Ramazani moved to London at the age of 12, and joined Charlton Athletic's youth setup after failed trials at Fulham and Chelsea.
 On 3 July 2017, aged 16, he signed a four-year deal with Manchester United.

 Manchester United

 After impressing with the under-18s, Ramazani signed his first professional contract on 21 March 2018.
 He then progressed through the club's youth setup, playing for the under-21 and under-23 squads.

 Ramazani made his senior debut for United on 28 November 2019, coming on as a late substitute for James Garner in a 2–1 UEFA Europa League away loss against FC Astana.
 He was released from the club the following June, after reportedly having rejected a new deal.

 Almería

 On 24 August 2020, free agent Ramazani signed a five-year contract with Spanish Segunda División club UD Almería.
 On 14 August 2022, he scored his first La Liga goal for Almería after promotion, in a 2–1 defeat against Real Madrid.

+On 1 October 2023, Ramazani provided a hat-trick of assists to Luis Suarez's hat-trick in a 3–3 draw against Granada CF.